 Let me tell you about a few.

-On a recent trip to Kenya, I was gifted with a tiny multi-colored rubber elephant.
+On a trip to Kenya, I was gifted with a tiny multi-colored rubber elephant.
 It came from our hotel lobby, where we spotted a tree formed from other delightful animal shapes.

 It turns out, the tree and animals were created from flip-flops (known throughout the Pacific as slippers) salvaged from ocean trash and landfills.